Lawrence Oates: Legacy

-Oates's act of self-sacrifice is one of the most memorable examples of its kind in recent history, and his understated final words are often cited as a veritable example of the traditional characteristic of British people concerning the "stiff upper lip" attitude.
+Oates's act of self-sacrifice is often considered to be one of the most memorable examples of its kind in recent history, and his understated final words are often cited as a veritable example of the traditional characteristic of British people concerning the "stiff upper lip" attitude.

 Oates's reindeer-skin sleeping bag was recovered and is now displayed in the museum of the Scott Polar Research Institute in Cambridge with other items from the expedition.

 The Oates Museum at Gilbert White's House, Selborne, Hampshire focuses on the lives of Lawrence Oates and his uncle Frank.

-The Royal Dragoon Guards, the successor to the 6th (Inniskilling) Dragoons, have a regimental day to remember Oates.
+The Royal Dragoon Guards, the successor to the 6th (Inniskilling) Dragoons, have a regimental day on 17 March, his birthday and St Patrick's Day, to remember Oates.
 His Queen's South Africa Medal with bars and Polar Medal are held by the regimental museum in York.
 The then Inniskilling Dragoon Guards were reportedly given £20,000 to help purchase the medals by Sir Jack Hayward.

 In 1913 his brother officers erected a brass memorial plaque to him in the parish church of St Mary the Virgin in Gestingthorpe, Essex, which his mother, Caroline, faithfully polished weekly for the rest of her life.
 The church is opposite his family home of Gestingthorpe Hall.

 A painting of Oates walking out to his death, A Very Gallant Gentleman, by John Charles Dollman, hangs in the Cavalry Club in London.
 It was commissioned by officers of the Inniskilling Dragoons in 1913.
 It was exhibited at the Royal Academy in 1914.
 A preparatory sketch is in the Scott Polar Research Institute, at the University of Cambridge, having been sold by Christie's, on behalf of a private owner, for £40,000 in 2014.

 In May 1914 a memorial to Oates was placed in the cloister of the newly built School Library at Eton College, itself part of the Boer War Memorial Buildings.
 It was executed by Kathleen Scott, the widow of the expedition's leader.

 The Lawrence Oates school in Meanwood, Leeds (closed 1992), was named after him.
 On the 100th anniversary of his death, a blue plaque was unveiled in his honour at Meanwood Park, Leeds.

 On 17 March 2007, The Putney Society unveiled a blue plaque at the site of Oates's childhood home of 263 Upper Richmond Road, Putney, London.
 The current address is 307 Upper Richmond Road.

+Mount Oates in the Southern Alps of New Zealand is named after him.